Customer satisfaction is an essential factor that dictates whether a business is going to triumph or not.

 Let's consider another example.

-Suppose a customer needs to call into your support team and talk to your services team, 6 times over that 10-month span and say, each time they call into customer support, it costs your company $20.
+Suppose a customer needs to call your support team and talk to your services team six times over those 10 months.
+And say, each time they call customer support, it costs your company $20.

 This means you've just pushed back that profitability goal by a whole month (possibly more).
 Imagine the number of times your support team has to provide the same advice to different customers day in and day out.

-If you could just replace these support tickets by a piece of documentation, such as an informative article, or even a video, imagine the number of resources you're going to save.
+If you could just replace these support tickets with a piece of documentation, such as an informative article, or even a video, imagine the number of resources you're going to save.

 Self-education tools can dramatically improve the profitability of your company by keeping those support tickets at bay, while also keeping your customers from having issues in the first place.